UnrealMultiple/TShockPlugin/GolfRewards/README.en.md

-# Golfrewards golf reward
+# GolfRewards golf award

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: GK will be customized by pigeons, liver Emperor Xien updates and adapts 1449
+- Author: GK is customized by pigeons, updated and adapted by Gan Di Xi 'en 1449.
-- Source: TSHOCK Chinese official group
+- Source: TShock Chinese official group
-- Players hit the ball in the golf hole and get the corresponding reward based on the number of hitting times (number of rods).
+- Players will be rewarded according to the number of strokes (the number of strokes) when they hit the ball in the golf hole.
-- The plug -in supports the custom reward form, including the item rewards and execution commands.
+- Plug-ins support custom reward tables, including item rewards and executed commands.

 ## Update log